-Our philosophy on solid and hazardous waste management is that all wastes are directly related to their generating processes and must be evaluated as an interactive part of the manufacturing process, not as an uncontrollable byproduct.
-This approach ensures that our clients not only stay in compliance with applicable regulations, but gain valuable understanding of their ability to reduce cost.
+Our philosophy on solid and hazardous waste management is that all wastes are directly related to their generating processes and must be evaluated as an interactive part of the manufacturing process, not as uncontrollable byproduct.
+This approach ensures that our clients stay in compliance with applicable regulations, but also gain valuable understanding of their ability to reduce cost.

 The regulations affecting waste generators are extensive and govern everything from identifying and classifying hazardous waste to storage, inspection, documentation and training.
 Sigma can evaluate your operations, determine which and/or how the regulations apply, and assess your program.
 We can assist with developing, implementing and monitoring comprehensive waste management strategies.

 Minimization is clearly the best strategy for reducing costs and eliminating regulatory burden.
 Reducing the quantity and/or the toxicity of wastes can often be accomplished without significant changes to the manufacturing process.
 Sigma’s familiarity with most industrial processes has produced a proud record of identifying waste minimization and cost-saving opportunities.

 Cleanup and closure